Monday - Friday 8:00 a.m. to 4:30 p.m.

 Community Service Brochure (pdf)

 Drug and Alcohol Court: A specialty court developed to reduce substance abuse and criminal behavior in order to improve the lives of offenders, families, and the community.
 The approach is teamwork oriented and provides court supervision and drug treatment while holding offenders accountable for criminal behavior.
-The team consists of the Circuit Court Judge, District Attorney, Defense Attorney, AODA and Mental Health Coordinator, Case Manager, AODA Treatment Providers, Community Corrections Agent, and Justice Programs Coordinator.
+The team consists of the Circuit Court Judge, District Attorney, Defense Attorney, AODA and Mental Health Coordinator, AODA Treatment Providers, Jail Administrator and Police Chief, Community Corrections Agent, and Justice Programs Coordinator.

 Drug and Alcohol Court Brochure (pdf)